Why is farmland important?

 Agriculture Department staff serve as advisors to the coal mining industry and the Illinois Department of Natural Resources in mined land reclamation and restoration efforts.
 The Agriculture Department reviews mining permit applications to ensure they contain adequate farmland reclamation plans.
 Employees conduct on-site mine inspections to monitor the quality and timeliness of reclamation work.
 By overseeing the collection of crop samples on mined land, the Department helps determine whether yields meet specified targets that correspond to the land's pre-mining production levels.

-Documents, Standards, Policies and Forms
+Documents, Standards, and Policies

 For More Information